QuadSpinner/GeoGlyph-Docs/docs/Welcome-to-GeoGlyph.md

-## Introduction to GeoGlyph 2
+Welcome to GeoGlyph 2!
 GeoGlyph is a suite of plugins that enables sophisticated terrain design in [World Machine](http://world-machine.com) 2.x and 3x.
 The [GeoGlyph IDE](IDE--Introduction-to-the-IDE), or Integrated Design Environment, provides an updated interface with modern productivity tools for World Machine.

+Download the [Community Edition](http://store.quadspinner.com) for free to start exploring a new world of terrain design right away.
+If you're a professional artist who requires even more power try the [Indie](http://store.quadspinner.com) and [Professional](http://store.quadspinner.com) editions.
+For a full comparison, [click here](...).

 ## What's new in GeoGlyph 2?
 GeoGlyph is a massive jump forward in terrain design.
 This version not only enhances your terrain design experience with powerful macros, but also introduces a complete new terrain render engine to World Machine, as well as a new, revitalized user interface.